Hjörleifshöfði in South-Iceland - Part II - the Hike, the Inhabitants and the Yoda Cave

-Hjörleifshöfði is named after the Viking settler, Hjörleifur Hróðmarsson, the blood brother of Ingólfur Arnarson who was our first Viking settler in around 874 AD.
-I have written another travel-blog on Ingólfur and Hjörleifur and the death of Hjörleifur just a year after he arrived in Iceland.
+Hjörleifshöfði is named after the Viking settler, Hjörleifur Hróðmarsson, the blood brother of Ingólfur Arnarson who is considered to be our first Viking settler in around 874 AD.
+I have written another travel-blog about Ingólfur and Hjörleifur and the death of Hjörleifur just a year after he arrived in Iceland.

 This old farm was washed away in one such massive glacial outburst from Mt.
 Katla on the 11th of May 1721.
 Since then this location has been called Bæjarstaður (where the farmstead stood).
 In 1860 what was left of the ruins of the farm could still be seen, and they can be seen on a Danish map of Iceland from 1904.

 When Katla erupted in 1918 the massive floods totally ruined what was left of this old farm.
 What a shame - I would have loved seeing it.

 Katla hasn't erupted since 1918 and we Icelanders are very aware of the fact that she is due to erupt any time now!

 Now join me on the hike up to the highest peak of Hjörleifshöfði, where Hjörleifur's burial mound is said to be located.

 It is strange really hiking up to the highest peak of Hjörleifshöfði, as the steep cliffs look so uninviting, but there are two locations on the west side where one can relatively easily hike up to the top.
 One of the locations is at Bæjarstaður, where Hjörleifur's old farm was located, and the other one is through a pass called Klif, which leads up to the old ruins of the farms.